Kidney Disease (Nephropathy)

 How can I prevent it?

-Diabetic kidney disease can be prevented by keeping blood sugar in your target range.
-Research has shown that tight blood sugar control reduces the risk of microalbuminuria by one third.
+Diabetic kidney disease can be prevented by keeping blood glucose in your target range.
+Research has shown that tight blood glucose control reduces the risk of microalbuminuria by one third.
 In people who already had microalbuminuria, the risk of progressing to macroalbuminuria was cut in half.
 Other studies have suggested that tight control can reverse microalbuminuria.